Zooplankton: Dinoflagellates

-Mixotrophs
+Mixoplankton

+Mixoplankton are mixotrophic plankton, capable of both photosynthesis and predation.
 A mixotroph is an organism that can use a mix of different sources of energy and carbon, instead of having a single trophic mode on the continuum from complete autotrophy at one end to heterotrophy at the other.
 It is estimated that mixotrophs comprise more than half of all microscopic plankton.
 There are two types of eukaryotic mixotrophs: those with their own chloroplasts, and those with endosymbionts—and others that acquire them through kleptoplasty or by enslaving the entire phototrophic cell.

 The distinction between plants and animals often breaks down in very small organisms.
 Possible combinations are photo- and chemotrophy, litho- and organotrophy, auto- and heterotrophy or other combinations of these.
 Mixotrophs can be either eukaryotic or prokaryotic.
 They can take advantage of different environmental conditions.

 Many marine microzooplankton are mixotrophic, which means they could also be classified as phytoplankton.
 Recent studies of marine microzooplankton found 30–45% of the ciliate abundance was mixotrophic, and up to 65% of the amoeboid, foram and radiolarian biomass was mixotrophic.

 Phaeocystis species are endosymbionts to acantharian radiolarians.
 Phaeocystis is an important algal genus found as part of the marine phytoplankton around the world.
 It has a polymorphic life cycle, ranging from free-living cells to large colonies.
 It has the ability to form floating colonies, where hundreds of cells are embedded in a gel matrix, which can increase massively in size during blooms.
 As a result, Phaeocystis is an important contributor to the marine carbon and sulfur cycles.

 A number of forams are mixotrophic.
 These have unicellular algae as endosymbionts, from diverse lineages such as the green algae, red algae, golden algae, diatoms, and dinoflagellates.
 Mixotrophic foraminifers are particularly common in nutrient-poor oceanic waters.
 Some forams are kleptoplastic, retaining chloroplasts from ingested algae to conduct photosynthesis.

 By trophic orientation, dinoflagellates are all over the place.
 Some dinoflagellates are known to be photosynthetic, but a large fraction of these are in fact mixotrophic, combining photosynthesis with ingestion of prey (phagotrophy).
 Some species are endosymbionts of marine animals and other protists, and play an important part in the biology of coral reefs.
 Others predate other protozoa, and a few forms are parasitic.
 Many dinoflagellates are mixotrophic and could also be classified as phytoplankton.
 The toxic dinoflagellate Dinophysis acuta acquire chloroplasts from its prey.
 "It cannot catch the cryptophytes by itself, and instead relies on ingesting ciliates such as the red Myrionecta rubra, which sequester their chloroplasts from a specific cryptophyte clade (Geminigera/Plagioselmis/Teleaulax)".